telerik/ajax-docs/controls/treelist/functionality/exporting/overview.md

 **OpenInNewWindow** - by default, the exported file will be handled by the program associated with theappropriate file type.
 If you prefer to give the user the option to choose whether to save, open (inline) or cancel, youcan enable this property.

->note Even if you set *OpenInNewWindow="false"* , that does not guarantee that the file will be opened inside the browser window.The way the exported file will be displayed inline depends on the *OS* / *browser* settings.The end-user could manage the file extensions with programs like[NirSoft's FileTypesMan](http://www.nirsoft.net/utils/file_types_manager.html).
+>note Even if you set *OpenInNewWindow="false"* , that does not guarantee that the file will be opened inside the browser window.The way the exported file will be displayed inline depends on the *OS* / *browser* settings.The end-user could manage the file extensions with programs like [NirSoft's FileTypesMan](http://www.nirsoft.net/utils/file_types_manager.html).
 For browsers, other than *Internet Explorer* , you should use the built-in settings.
 >